terrifictechbots/test/git_use.md

 <summary>On the Command Line</summary>
 <p>

-The command check the status of our repository is ```git status``` but to understand its output we first need to understand what it means "to commit" a change.
-For practical purposes let's think of a commit as a snapshot of our project at a particular place in time, with that analogy we can say that git keeps a timeline of commits.
+The command to check the status of our repository is ```git status``` but to understand its output we first need to understand what it means "to commit" a change.
+For practical purposes let's think of a commit as a snapshot of our project at a particular place in time.
+With that analogy in mind we can say that git keeps a timeline of commits.

-Every time we make a commit we are taking a snapshot of our project, we could later roll back to this state if needed to, therefore its recommended that we only commit when our project is in a working state.
+Every time we make a commit we are taking a snapshot of our project.
+We can roll back to previous states, therefore its recommended that we only commit when our project is in a working state.

 Let's take a look at the output of the ```git status``` command: